erroronline1/caro/readme.md

 ## Search
 Search functionality across the application may differ slightly depending of context.

-* Calendar search, product search and order filter search almost literally for the provided term as part of the database information.
-They allow wildcards as `*` for any amount of any characters or `?` as any character on the given position though.
 * Editors (e.g. documents, CSV-filters) provide a search input that displays recommendations based on the input so far.
 To get the desired result one of the recommendations has to be selected fulltext.
-* All other searches (e.g. files, record identifiers, document search) allow wildcards as `*` for any amount of any characters or `?` as any character on the given position and often take [similar spelling](#runtime-variables) into account within the displayed results.
+* File- and document search allow wildcards as `*` for any amount of any characters or `?` as any character on the given position.
+* All others allow wildcards as well as +mandatory, -excluded and "literal search".

 [Content](#content)